 2.3.1 Characterizing stress

-Water chemistry and physical habitat measurements, which were used to describe stressors associated with low CSCI and ASCI scores [19,22], are strongly linked to the structure and function of both invertebrate and algal assemblages [2,23,24].
-Depending on the context, physical habitat can be considered a response metric of stream health.
+Water chemistry and physical habitat measurements, which were used to describe stressors associated with low CSCI and ASCI scores [21,24], are strongly linked to the structure and function of both invertebrate and algal assemblages [2,25,26].
+Depending on the context, stream health or condition can be reflected by physical habitat as a response to external drivers.
 However, physical habitat herein is considered a stressor that can affect biological condition at different taxonomic levels within the stressor-response model.
-We also acknowledge that relationships between stressors and biological condition are complex and our simple models linking the two provide only a simple description in the context of more nuanced relationships.
-The modelled associations provide the basis for communicating results as a screening tool and are not replacements for more comprehensive causal assessments.

 The water chemistry indicators consisted of nutrients - specifically, total nitrogen (mg/L) and total phosphorus (mg/L) - and specific conductivity (μS/cm).
 Nitrogen, phosphorus, and conductivity are widely measured in many regional and statewide monitoring programs.
-These variables are commonly associated with development gradients present in the study region (e.g., urbanization, [25,26]).
-Additionally, these variables can act as surrogates for unmeasured or alternative water quality pollutants at a site related to eutrophication [27].
-Although other contaminants that can affect aquatic organisms are sometimes measured (e.g., metals, pesticides, pharmaceuticals), observations can be sparsely distributed in the study region [22].
+These variables are commonly associated with development gradients present in the study region (e.g., urbanization, [27,28]).
+Additionally, these variables can act as surrogates for unmeasured or alternative water quality pollutants at a site related to eutrophication [29].
+Although other contaminants that can affect aquatic organisms are sometimes measured (e.g., metals, pesticides, pharmaceuticals), observations can be sparsely distributed in the study region [24].
 Eutrophication is a more ubiquitous issue in the study region, although we acknowledge that other stressors not captured by the SQI may affect biological condition.